 Fire Damage Restoration Process

 Once the fire's been put out and the firetrucks leave, you're left with the aftermath.
 In addition to the fire and smoke damage, your home will also likely have extensive water damage from the firefighter's efforts.
 Although the experience can be overwhelming, you don't have to go through it alone.
-At SERVPRO of Alexander, Caldwell, Burke and Catawba Counties, we have helped hundreds of homes and businesses recover from fire and smoke damage.
+At SERVPRO of Alexander, Caldwell, Burke and Catawba Counties, we have helped hundreds of homes and businesses across the Unifour region of North Carolina recover from fire and smoke damages.
 Our professional team is highly trained and has hundreds of equipment at the ready.
 No matter how much damage your property has, we're here to get you back on your feet.